willkg/blog/posts/mozilla/socorro_tecken_overview_2022.rst

 * key/value pairs which we call *crash annotations*
 * files like minidumps and memory reports

-Most of the crash annotations are listed in `CrashAnnotations.yaml`_.
+Most of the crash annotations are documented in `CrashAnnotations.yaml`_.

 We have a complicated process for adding new crash annotations which is `documented in the Socorro docs on crash annotations